 - only use potable water as ballast, and only discharge for the purpose of scheduled maintenance, dry-docking or emergency

-- are fishing vessels that use anti-healing tanks and only source ballast water outside 12 nautical miles from nearest land.
+- are fishing vessels that use anti-heeling tanks and only source ballast water outside 12 nautical miles from nearest land

 - are dumb barges with no pumps or power source